 by Marat Garafutdinov, an Analyst with HASH CIB

 We have recently published a report on the past two weeks+ and upcoming few months in the cryptoasset markets.
 Unfortunately, it is unavailable to the general public.
-If you are a financial/digital asset markets professional, you can fill out the form on our website with actual (and verifiable) information to request access.
-It goes against the ethos of the public blockchain space, but we want to stay universally compliant and set a certain bar for ourselves and, hopefully, others.
+If you are a financial/digital asset markets professional, you can fill out the form on our website with actual (and verifiable) information to request free-of-charge access.
 Here we share some of our high-level market data analysis.
+We do not give financial advice, but only present part of our findings for informational purposes only.
 Any substantiated critique or comment is very welcomed.
 Thank you.

 14–25 November 2018 saw a massive sell-off in cryptoasset markets, drawing fears of significant prolongation of the bear season in digital assets with last of the recent market entrants possibly capitulating.
 The sharp move was somewhat expected, as the market volatility had been trailing at historical lows for almost all of the most liquid cryptoassets.
 The usually volatile market’s kinetic energy had been suppressed for two months at this point — it was destined to shoot off.
 The direction of the outburst was unclear.